VelascoSantiago/VelascoSantiago/README.md

 I have hands-on experience in:

-- 📊 Data Analysis & Visualization: Using Python (Pandas, Matplotlib, Seaborn) to clean, process, and extract insights from data.
+- 📊 Data Analysis in Real Operations: Working with large-scale commercial and operational datasets to monitor performance and support decision-making.
+- 🗃️ SQL & Data Handling: Writing and optimizing complex queries, dealing with real-world data issues, and making data actually usable.
+- 🔄 Process Improvement & Automation: Designing and implementing workflows to reduce manual work and improve consistency.
+- 🔗 ETL & Data Workflows: Helping translate business requirements into structured data processes and integrations.
 - 🗃️ SQL & Relational Databases: Designing and managing databases with ER modeling, views, triggers, and stored procedures.
 Experienced in query optimization for massive datasets.
 - 🌐 APIs & Data Integration: Leveraging REST APIs to automate processes and integrate systems, including hands-on experience with Google APIs.
 - 📈 Statistical Testing & Correlation Analysis: Applying statistical methods to validate hypotheses and uncover insights from real-world datasets.